Clinton Presidential Park

-The Anne Frank Tree Installation surrounds a sapling taken from the white horse chestnut tree that stood outside the secret annex where Anne Frank hid with her family.
-This powerful installation honors the spirit of Anne Frank and displays the complex history of human rights in Arkansas and throughout the world, through reflections on the Indian Removal Act of 1830, Japanese-American Internment, and the Central High Integration Crisis.
+The Anne Frank Installation memorializes the spirit of Anne Frank and the white horse chestnut tree, which she saw through the window of the Secret Annex where she and her family hid.
+This powerful installation promotes the teaching of social justice, and displays the complex history of human rights in Arkansas and throughout the world, through reflections on the Holocaust, the Indian Removal Act of 1830, Japanese-American Internment, and the Central High Integration Crisis.

-In October 2015, President Bill Clinton joined family members of Holocaust survivors, members of the Quapaw Tribe, Japanese Americans who were interned during World War II, relatives of the Little Rock Nine, and hundreds of school children, who gathered in the Clinton Presidential Park, to celebrate the opening of our newest permanent installation, The Anne Frank Tree.
+In October 2015, President Bill Clinton joined family members of Holocaust survivors, members of the Quapaw Tribe, Japanese Americans who were interned during World War II, relatives of the Little Rock Nine, and hundreds of school children, who gathered in the Clinton Presidential Park, to celebrate the opening of our newest permanent exhibition, The Anne Frank Installation.

 WILLIAM E. “BILL” CLARK PRESIDENTIAL PARK WETLANDS